shervintafreshi/Hotel-Reservation-Project/README.md

 # Hotel-Reservation-Project
 Built as a final project requirement for java development course at Seneca College

-Client-Server application that utilizes sockets and data serialization to replicate a basic hotel reservation system.
+Client-Server application that utilizes sockets and data serialization to replicate a basic hotel reservation system

 Project was built using Intellij IDEA